datumorphism/datumorphism.github.io/content/wiki/statistics/anova.md

   - "wiki/statistical-hypothesis-testing/hypothesis-testing.md"
 ---

 In many problems, we have to test if the distributions of several groups are the same.
-We will the null hypothesis:
+We will use the null hypothesis:

 The distributions of several groups are the same.